opitz/moodlehost/README.md

 	-f <path/to/filedir>: Mapping an existing filedir repository on the host into /var/www/moodledata/filedir.

-	-m <path-to-moodledata>: By default moodlehost will create/use a folder 'moodledata' within the hosted directory.
+	-m <path/to/moodledata>: By default moodlehost will create/use a folder 'moodledata' within the hosted directory.
 With this option a different location may be used.

 	-p <port>: The port the Apache web server will be using. (default = 80)